CHEF "CAP'N" COOK

 1. Heat the oven to 250o - 300o

 2. Coat the pan with a solid vegetable shortening.
+We recommend

-We recommend using the old fashioned ingredients of either bacon grease or lard.
+using the old fashioned ingredients of either bacon grease or lard.

-leave a sticky surface and the pan will not be properly seasoned.
+Don't use a liquid vegetable oil because it will leave a sticky surface and the pan will not be properly seasoned.

 3. Put the pan in the oven.
-In 15 minutes, remove the pan & pour out any excess grease.
-Place the pan back in the oven and bake for 2 hours.
+In 15 minutes, remove the pan & pour

 PLEASE NOTE: If your pan has a wooden handle,